How does the ELP work?

 In order to maximize the ELP experience, new students need to commit to being actively involved in the various ELP program opportunities.
 ELP student participants should expect to spend approximately two hours/week involved with the program.

 The following highlights anticipated time commitments and program certificate requirements:

-- one-hour weekly KC meeting/activity
+- one-hour weekly KC meeting throughout the fall semester

 - group time (with KC to work on service-learning project) or scheduled networking and social activities for ELP participants - timing varies